 – Visits may be cancelled due to inclement weather.

 – Visits may be cancelled if our facility experiences an outbreak of illness.

 – Visits must be cancelled if the visitor or resident are exhibiting symptoms of illness; have suspected exposure to COVID-19; or are required to self-isolate.

-The practices and restrictions outlined above are based on direction from the Department of Health & Wellness and Chief Medical Officer, and are intended to protect those we serve.
+The practices and restrictions outlined above are based on our understanding of epidemiology, Public Health guidance, and direction from the Department of Health & Wellness and Chief Medical Officer.
+They are intended to protect those we serve.
 Those in long term care are particularly vulnerable to COVID-19, and we will continue to make decisions based on the difficult balance between risk and quality of life.
 We thank you for your patience and support.